-It’s true that no two people are exactly alike, but we do share some similarities.
+It’s true that no two people are exactly alike, but we do share some striking similarities.

-While attending the first day of a 2-day workshop yesterday, I learned that I am indeed an INFJ, with Introverted-Intuitive-Feeling-Judging characteristics being my preferences.
-I’ve taken online tests in the past, and they’ve always come up the same.
+While attending the first day of a 2-day workshop, Jessica Butts’ Front Seat Life Event, I learned that I am indeed an INFJ, with Introverted-Intuitive-Feeling-Judging characteristics being my preferences.
+I’ve taken online tests in the past, and they’ve consistently revealed the same.

-While some people believe that traits can change over time, most believe our innate characteristics are unchanging, and only vary in intensity depending on our life circumstances.
-The “real deal” Myers-Briggs Type Indicator® (MBTI®) test that I took for this particular workshop drilled down even further, scaling the strength of my preferences (how extremely I prefer each of my core traits).
+While some people believe that our traits can change over time, most believe that our innate characteristics are unchanging, and only vary in intensity depending on our life circumstances.
+The real deal Myers-Briggs Type Indicator® (MBTI®) test that I took for this workshop drilled it down even further, scaling the strength of my preferences (how extremely I prefer each of my core traits).

 Surprisingly, I discovered that I am an extreme introvert.
-I’ve always known that I need–no, require–a copious amount of quiet time, especially after social events, but I had no idea that I would scale out as a 30 (on a scale of 0 to 30) with my introversion.
-I mean, I enjoy meeting new people and being social–perhaps just not as much as the classic extrovert.
+I’ve always known that I need–scratch that, require–a copious amount of quiet time, especially after social events.
+But I had no idea that I would scale out as a 30 (on a scale of 0 to 30) with my introversion.
+I mean, I enjoy meeting new people and being social at times–just not as much as the classic extrovert, I guess.

 My INFJ type, also known as “The Protector,” describes me quite perfectly.
 I am a nurturer and I value my independence a great deal.
 I live in a world of hidden meanings and possibilities, and I’m constantly defining and redefining my priorities.
 I have unusual insights into people and situations, and I feel drawn to perpetual self-improvement.
 I despise conflict.

 What wasn’t so surprising, though, was the majority of attendees at this event were female Intuitive-Feelers.